 » PostgreSQL Requirements for Terraform Enterprise

-Note: These requirements apply to the external services operational mode, not the managed disk operational mode.
+Note: These requirements apply to the External Services operational mode, not the Mounted Disk operational mode.
 See the Pre-Install Checklist for more information.

 To use an external PostgreSQL database with Terraform Enterprise, the following requirements must be met:

 - A PostgreSQL server such as Amazon RDS for PostgreSQL or a PostgreSQL-compatible server such as Amazon Aurora PostgreSQL must be used.

 - The PostgreSQL server version must be one of the following:

 - A PostgreSQL user must be created with the following permissions on the database:

 - The ability to create, modify, and read all tables and indices on all schemas within the database.
 Usually this is granted if the user is an owner of the database.

 - The ability to create extensions.
 If it is not feasible to have a user with the "CREATE EXTENSION" privilege, then refer to the Creating Extensions section below for information on creating the necessary extensions.